 The CDC states that the risk of virus spread from surface touch is low in most cases, and that the most reliable way to prevent infection spread from surface touch is through regular hand washing or sanitization.
 Normal routine cleaning with soap and water can help reduce the risk of exposure to COVID-19 and other illnesses.
 Disinfection using EPA-approved disinfectants against COVID-19 can also help reduce risk if used after a known exposure in the workplace.
 When used, reference EPA's List N, Disinfectants for Coronavirus, and EPA's Six Steps for Safe & Effective Disinfectant Use.
 When EPA-approved disinfectants are not available, alternative disinfectants can be used (for example, 1/3 cup of bleach added to 1 gallon of water, or 70% alcohol solutions).
 Do not mix bleach or other cleaning and disinfectant products together, this can create hazardous fumes.
 Bleach solutions for use outside of medical-grade facilities are effective for disinfection up to two weeks, then should be discarded.
+Proper PPE should be worn when using bleach and other disinfectants.

-Best Practices:
+Best Practices